kepinserius/kepinserius/README.md

 # 👋 Hello, World!

 ## About Me
-I'm a tech enthusiast passionate about exploring the full spectrum of modern technology.
+I'm Kevin Gymnastiar a tech enthusiast passionate about exploring the full spectrum of modern technology.
 My interests span across multiple domains, allowing me to understand how different technologies interconnect and complement each other.

 ## 🚀 Tech Interests